 Pursuant to the Investment Policy, Clearing Fund cash and FICC proprietary funds are invested conservatively in order to maximize liquidity and mitigate both credit and market risk.
 Under the Investment Policy, assets are held at regulated and creditworthy financial institutions.
 Clearing Fund cash may be invested in commercial bank deposits and FICC's FRBNY account.
+As noted above, Segregated Customer Margin cash deposits are invested in a manner to ensure the legal segregation of these deposits as provided for under Section 1a of GSD Rule 4.
 FICC's proprietary cash may be invested in the following types of financial instruments:

 - Reverse repurchase agreements;

 - Money market mutual funds;

-- · Commercial bank deposits;
+- Commercial bank deposits;

-- · FICC's FRBNY account; and
+- FICC's FRBNY account; and

 - Direct obligations of the U.S. Government.